DISPATCHES FROM EXOTIC LANDS

 Book Early

 Terms and conditions have never been more favourable!
 As operators adapt to the demand for zero-risk bookings, most understand that if they don’t offer refundable deposits and flexible terms they simply won’t see any business.
-This puts consumers in the best possible position, enjoying all of the reward and none of the risk.
+This puts consumers in the best possible position, enjoying all of the rewards and none of the risks.

 In the same vein as booking early, now is the time to capitalise on special offers.
 Plenty of international destinations are desperate for your business and have published irresistible price incentives in a bid to woo you to their shores.
-Such reductions have never been seen before and are unlikely to ever be seen again.
+Such reductions have never been seen before and are unlikely beyond travel in 2021.

 Not all operators publicly publish their special offers (they have an image to uphold after all!) and that’s where a travel agent can really bring value.
-Not only do they have preferential access to the best deals and availability, they can also deal with airlines, secure insurance and navigate international regulations, leaving you to enjoy your holiday stress free.
+Not only do they have preferential access to the best deals and availability, but they can also deal with airlines, secure insurance and navigate international regulations, leaving you to enjoy your holiday stress-free.

 See you out there.